aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 #### Static Configuration Studio deployment

+TODO: Update this section with new root_policy and child_policy.

 In addition to deploying device-specific configurations, the role allows for the deployment of a full hierarchy of containers and configlets to the CloudVision "Static Configuration Studio".
 This is controlled by the `cv_static_config_manifest` variable:

 ```yaml